-- Unlock the garden shed and Glass House, if locked.
-Garden shed should be latched open on one upper side for visibility but left closed and latched at the lock. - Walk the entire garden, noting maintenance issues to report to Director of Horticulture Shari Edelson, in the Overlook Pavilion. - Open windows in the Glass House for fresh air, depending on weather.
+- Walk the entire garden, noting maintenance issues to report to Director of Operations Shari Edelson, in the Overlook Pavilion. - Open windows in the Glass House for fresh air, depending on weather.
 Fan may be running, depending on temperature.
 Fan should be kept on "auto" at all times but can